 Yes!
 Check out our Carrot Cake Cupcakes recipe for instructions on converting this recipe to cupcakes.

-How long does carrot cake last?
-This cake can be made in advance without suffering in quality or flavor.
-You can either make individual parts ahead or fully assemble the cake ahead of time since it keeps really well in the refrigerator or freezer.
+I love this carrot cake for the holidays because it can be made in advance without suffering in quality or flavor.
+You can either make individual parts ahead of time or fully assemble the cake ahead of time, since it keeps really well in the refrigerator or freezer.

 - Cake Layers – once the cake layers are cooled to room temperature, wrap in plastic wrap and keep them at room temperature overnight.
 Cake layers can also be frozen for up to three months.